The Importance Of Exercise For Whole Body Wellbeing

 Physical Activity Enhances Health & Longevity

-The Centers for Disease Control and Prevention (CDC) has determined that all older adults can benefit from regular, moderate physical activity – even people with medical conditions including arthritis, heart disease, obesity and high blood pressure.
-It’s also been shown that getting active in our older years not only positively impacts physical health but also mental and emotional wellbeing.
+The Centers for Disease Control & Prevention (CDC) determined that all older adults can benefit from regular, moderate physical activity, even those with medical conditions, including arthritis, heart disease, obesity and high blood pressure.
+It’s also been shown that remaining active in our older years not only positively impacts physical health but also our mental and emotional well-being.

 How Senior Living Can Benefit Your Health

-1. Protects Against Chronic Disease: Chronic illnesses including cardiovascular disease, colon cancer, diabetes, obesity and hypertension can be prevented by exercise.
-Even individuals who already have a chronic condition can help minimize their symptoms through physical activity.
+1. Protects Against Chronic Disease: Chronic illnesses including cardiovascular disease, colon cancer, diabetes, obesity and hypertension, can be prevented by exercise.
+Even individuals with a chronic condition can help minimize their symptoms through physical activity.

-2. Prevents Bone Loss: While post-menopausal women lose up to 2% of their bone density each year, both men and women lose bone density as they age, which can cause a greater risk for bone fractures.
-Strength training has been shown to not only counteract this loss and but also restore bone density, leading to fewer fractures and aiding in balance.
+2. Prevents Bone Loss: While post-menopausal women lose up to 2% of their bone density each year, did you know that both men and women lose bone density as they age, which can cause a greater risk for bone fractures.
+Strength training has been shown to counteract this loss and restore bone density, improving balance and reducing the risk of fractures.

-1. Reduces Cognitive Decline: Physical activity has been shown to improve cognitive function, which could help those with early signs of Alzheimer’s or other forms of dementia.
-One study found that participants over the age of 60 showed fewer Alzheimer’s disease biomarkers when they performed 30 minutes of exercise every day.
+3. Reduces Cognitive Decline: Physical activity has been shown to improve cognitive function, which could help those with early signs of Alzheimer’s or other forms of dementia.
+One study found that participants over the age of 60 showed fewer Alzheimer’s disease biomarkers after 30 minutes of daily exercise.

-1. Boosts Immunity: Moderate exercise has been linked to a lower incidence of acute respiratory illness and fewer sick days off of work.
-The anti-inflammatory effects of physical activity also may enable better immune function.
+5. Boosts Immunity: Moderate exercise has been linked to a lower incidence of acute respiratory illness.
+The anti-inflammatory effects of physical activity may also support better immune function.

-1. Improves Mood: The endorphins produced in our bodies by exercise simply make us feel good.
-It’s been shown to help with symptoms of anxiety and depression and encourage a sense of wellbeing.
+6. Improves Mood: The endorphins produced in our bodies by exercise make us feel good.
+It’s been shown to help with symptoms of anxiety and depression and encourage a sense of well-being.
 Studies have shown that the mood-boosting benefits of exercise continue well into old age.

-If you’re looking to add more physical activity to your lifestyle, a community like Hamlet at Chagrin Falls can provide the social connection and motivation you need to stick with it.
-Residents are able to embrace as many opportunities as possible – from yoga classes and walking clubs to gardening and exploring nature.
-With an abundance of activities so conveniently available both in our community and in the greater community at large, it’s easy to keep active and feel young at heart.
+If you’re looking to add more physical activity to your routine, a welcoming community like Hamlet at Chagrin Falls can provide the social connection and motivation you need to make it easier — and more enjoyable — to stay active.
+Sharing activities with friends not only builds motivation but also adds a meaningful social connection to each day.
+Residents can take part in a wide variety of opportunities, from yoga classes and walking clubs to gardening and enjoying nature.
+With so many activities conveniently available both within the community and throughout the greater community, it’s easy to stay active and feel young at heart.